 Although deemed “man’s best friend,” dogs can pose a real risk to postal employees.
 From nips and bites to vicious encounters, nearly 6,000 postal workers are attacked by dogs on their routes each year, some with severe outcomes.
-A little less than a year ago, a Florida postal worker died after being attacked by five dogs when her delivery vehicle broke down.
+Last year in Pennsylvania alone, nearly 400 postal workers were attacked while delivering mail.

 Professions with the Highest Risk of Dog Attacks